tabby-ai/tabby-android-sdk/README.md

 ## Receive Checkout Result

-When your app launches Tabby Checkout, web view is shown allowing user to confirm their purchase.
+When your app launches Tabby Checkout, a web view is shown allowing user to confirm their purchase.
 Once user is authorized (or rejected), result is returned to your checkout activity contract.

 ```kotlin
 class CheckoutActivity : ComponentActivity() {